Beware the recent past: a bias in spectral energy distribution modelling due to bursty star formation: Results

 Two effects are immediately apparent.
-First of all, there is a systematic trend in the \magphys\ SFRs, such that while they are typically overestimated by $\sim 0.4$\,dex at $\eta > 0.5$ (the `starbursting' snapshots), the converse is true at $\eta < -0.5$ (the `temp-quenched' snapshots) where \magphys\ typically underestimates the true SFRs by around 0.3\,dex.
-This is clearly of concern, since we know that both `starbursting' and `temp-quenched' galaxies exist in the real Universe \citep[e.g.][]{Guo2016,Faisst2019,Broussard2022,Looser2023} and this effect could -- left unchecked -- result in a systematic error in the SFRs of galaxies that could be 1 dex in magnitude in the worst cases.
-Secondly, and underscoring the severity of the first issue, there is a clear tendency for the typical \magphys\ uncertainties (shown as the red shading in the left panel) to underestimate the degree of scatter visible in the data points (grey shading).
+Firstly, there is a systematic trend in the \magphys\ SFRs, such that while they are typically overestimated by $\sim 0.4$\,dex at $\eta > 0.5$ (the `starburst' snapshots), the converse is true at $\eta < -0.5$ (the `temp-quenched' snapshots) where \magphys\ typically underestimates the true SFRs by $\sim0.3$\,dex.
+This is clearly of concern, since we know that both `starburst' and `temp-quenched' galaxies exist in the real Universe \citep[e.g.][]{Guo2016,Faisst2019,Broussard2022,Looser2023} and this effect could result in a systematic error in the SFRs of galaxies that could be 1 dex in magnitude in the worst cases.
+Secondly, and underscoring the severity of the first issue, there is a clear tendency for the typical pSFH uncertainties to underestimate the degree of scatter visible in the data points (grey shading).
 This effect becomes increasingly noticeable as $|\eta|$ increases.

-The equivalent \pros plot shows the SFR recovery -- $\Delta \log_{10}(\psi)$ -- is approximately independent of $\eta$; the same result is observed for the other \pros priors with reasonable uncertainties at $\eta_\mathrm{true} < 0.5$ (where $\sim 90$\,per cent of the snapshots lie).
-At these $\eta$, the $\sim 0.3$\,dex offset in the \pros SFRs relative to the ground truth is similar to that returned by \magphys\ at $\eta < -0.5$; however, in \pros the deviation from zero is not statistically significant due to the more realistic error bars.
+The equivalent \pros\ bursty continuity plot shows the SFR recovery is approximately independent of $\eta$ with reasonable uncertainties at $\eta_\mathrm{true} < 0.5$ (where $\sim 90$ per cent of the snapshots lie).
+At these $\eta$, the $\sim 0.3$\,dex offset in the \pros SFRs relative to the ground truth is similar to that returned by \magphys\ at $\eta < -0.5$; however, in the \pros non-parametric results the deviation from zero is not statistically significant due to the realistic error bars (and we obtain similar results with the other non-parametric SFHs).